-Studies show that marketers who set goals are more likely to report success over those who don’t by a whopping 429%.
-(Yes, you read that right.)
+Studies show that marketers who set goals with a marketing plan are more likely to report success over those who don’t by a whopping 429%.

 But you can’t just set some goals and call it a day.
 You have to put in the time and effort to reach them.

 You’ve probably heard the saying: “a goal without a plan is just a wish.”
 A marketing goal without a plan is simply that.